Humanitarian crisis looms as SAPS blocks bid to illegal miners in Orkney

-At least 225 illegal miners resurfaced from an old mining shaft in Orkney, North West, due to starvation and dehydration, say police.
+The South African Police Service (SAPS) confirmed that at least 225 illegal miners resurfaced from an old mining shaft in Orkney, North West, due to starvation and dehydration.

 Sibiya stated that these 225 miners, along with an additional 340, are part of a larger group believed to be hundreds, if not a thousand, who are trapped underground without food, water, or necessities because the Vala Umgodi teams, led by SAPS and the South African National Defence Force (SANDF), are blocking routes used to deliver supplies.